Is Kale Really Toxic? Everything You Need To Know About Heavy Metals

 So, what does this mean for kale?

 Don't throw out your favorite leafy green just yet.

-If you are concerned about your intake metals from these foods or another source, or have symptoms of fatigue, hormonal imbalance or immune dysfunction, it's worth getting your metals tested, and potentially working with a doctor to supervise a gentle detoxification program.
+If you are concerned about your metal intake from these foods or another source, or are experiencing unwanted healthy symptoms, it's worth visiting a healthcare practitioner.